gramaziokohler/antikythera/ARCHITECTURE.md

 **Key message types:**
 - `TaskAssignmentMessage`: Sent by orchestrator to agents when tasks are ready
+- `TaskStatusUpdateMessage`: Sent by agents as soon as they start working on a task
 - `TaskCompletionMessage`: Sent by agents to orchestrator upon task completion
 - `TaskCompletionAckMessage`: Sent by orchestrator after recording task completion to signal that the task is closed for all agents
 - `TaskState`: Enum defining task lifecycle states